kubernetes/kubectl/docs/book/pages/resource_printing/raw.md

 {% method %}

-### Yaml
+### YAML

-Print the Raw Resource formatting it as Yaml.
+Print the Raw Resource formatting it as YAML.

 {% sample lang="yaml" %}